McKinsey’s study estimates that $350 billion in revenue will be generated from process automation by 2025.

 Future of Robotic Process Automation

-When simple automated tasks are out of the way, workers can use the freed-up time on a higher-value purpose – direct patient care.
+When simple automated tasks are out of the way, workers can use the freed-up time for a higher-value purpose – direct patient care.

 Implementing RPA workforce in both large and small healthcare facilities is predicted to be the most significant efficiency booster of the future.